suncoast-devs/handbook/lessons/cs-api-clients/index.md

 Our todo list app is really going places!

-Next up, lets add a little menu system that will let us get a list of items, get a specific item by it's ID, add an item, and remove an item.
+Next up, let's add a little menu system that will let us get a list of items, get a specific item by its ID, add an item, and remove an item.